By: Dara Roth Edney, MSW, RSW

 As part of a couple, you likely have already felt a significant impact of trying to conceive/experiencing reproductive losses.
 Some common areas impacted include:

-- Months or years of trying to conceive and/or of recurrent losses can take a toll on even the strongest of libidos and the most connected couples.
+- Months or years of trying to conceive and/or recurrent pregnancy losses can take a toll on even the strongest of libidos and the most connected couples.
 This can be true for heterosexual couples whose sexual activity might be based on cycle timing and not desire, and for heterosexual and LGBTQ+ couples undergoing invasive and impersonal treatments;

 - While a couple experiences infertility together, they also experience it differently.
 Problems can arise when there are disagreements between how and when individuals in a couple want to share information, and who they want to tell.
 Attending social and family events can be fraught and upsetting when questions are asked, and answers are painful or uncertain.
 Boundaries between privacy and secrecy can be challenging to navigate, resulting in some people feeling more isolated, while others feel overexposed and more vulnerable;